bekk/ndc-graphql-workshop/README.md

 }
 ```

-Allthough the claim may be poor, Joffrey Baratheon manages to be crowned King of the Seven Kingdoms.
+Although the claim may be poor, Joffrey Baratheon manages to be crowned King of the Seven Kingdoms.
 We have to make sure our API keeps track.

 **c) Give King Joffrey the titles: the First of His Name, King of the Andals and the First Men, Lord of the Seven Kingdoms, and Protector of the Realm**